Concordium/concordium-dapp-examples/compliant-reward-distribution/indexer-and-server/README.md

 - `--node (env: CCD_INDEXER_NODE)` is the endpoint to the Concordium node grpc v2 API.
 If not specified, the default value `https://grpc.testnet.concordium.com:20000` is used.

 - `--db-connection (env: CCD_INDEXER_DB_CONNECTION)` should specify your postgreSQL database connection.
 If not specified, the default value `host=localhost dbname=indexer user=postgres password=password port=5432` is used.
+Note: In production, you should use the environment variable and not pass the database connection containing a password via a command-line argument since the value could be read by other processes.

 - `--log-level (env: CCD_INDEXER_LOG_LEVEL)` specifies the maximum log level.
 Possible values are: `trace`, `debug`, `info`, `warn`, and `error`.
 If not specified, the default value `info` is used.